 On colourful food

-A useful Yogananda counsel is to eat naturally colourful foods rather than pale, colourless and sadly withered foods.
+Some would have us eat colourful foods rather than pale, colourless and sadly withered foods.
 There is a knack to this type of counsel too.
-It is not meant to lead to eating dangerous and lethal, colourful foods like toxic mushrooms or to refrain from grains and some neat and balanced over-all plan.
-And food colours caused by additives, hardly count.
+Food colours caused by additives, hardly count.
+We had better not eat dangerous and lethal, colourful foods like toxic mushrooms or to refrain from grains and some neat and balanced over-all plan.

 The peeling and outer parts of fruits and vegetables contain antioxidants and many sorts of phytonutritients, and these have many colours.
-A sad not creeps in at this point: If fruits and vegetables have been sprayed with pesticides, insecticides and birds know what (if they have survived), these remnants are diffused right below the surface, where the harmonious colours are.
+A sad note creeps in at this point: If fruits and vegetables have been sprayed with pesticides, insecticides and birds know what (if they still survive), these remnants are diffused right below the surface, where the splendid colours are.

 If you don't select your fruits and vegetables with sound skill, those colourful outer parts may contain farm or pharmacy poisons too.
 But provided the foundation of your meal is fine, you may find yourself looking at your plate, asking yourself: "Have I got a bit of red food that may protect against cancer, a little orange for a healthy heart, a little yellow for a better blood pressure, a little green for the eyes and maybe some blue too, for the brain?"
 That is what the authors of The Color Code imagine you may do after reading their book.
 The book takes off from research and attempts to form many neat syntheses along the way.
 (Joseph, Nadeau and Underwood 2003:1-14)